Your browser is not supported or outdated so some features of the site might not be available.

 Phone Calls

-The Beats Studio3 Wireless are over-ear headphones that are decent for a lot of uses.
-They have the same stylish and polished design of the previous Beats Studio Wireless but with an improved noise cancellation performance.
-Their audio reproduction and active noise cancelling (ANC) system automatically adapts to you and your environment.
-It's a great feature when done right, but it can sometimes be a bit inconsistent and there can be a lot of white noise when this feature is on, which can be annoying if you're not currently listening to audio.
+The Beats Studio3 Wireless are over-ear headphones that come in various colorways.
+They have the same stylish and polished design as the previous Beats Studio Wireless but with an improved noise cancellation (ANC) system that automatically adapts to you and your environment.
+They also have a W1 chip for seamless pairing with your Apple devices.

 Our Verdict